2013 DO-IT Summer Study Schedule

 - Be aware of your personal safety during the program, both on campus and off campus.
-Travel in a group of 3 or more that include an intern or a staff member.
-Keep track of your roommate or other "buddy."
+Travel in a group of 3 or more that includes an intern or a staff member.
+Keep track of your roommate or other buddy.

 - Wear your nametag and carry your room keys, meal card, and Summer Study schedule with you at all times.

 On your schedule look for the following major areas of focus for each activity:

 - Academic/College Preparation: Planning for college, securing accommodations, exploring different fields of study.